OECD sees French reforms boosting GDP growth 0.3 percent points per year

 The government unveiled a draft of the reforms this week in which it flagged plans to let more stores open on Sundays, allow more competition in the legal professions and in pharmacies and loosen rules around inter-city bus transport.

-With the government battling to get unemployment down from 10 percent, the OECD said France should go further and faster than recent labor market reforms allowing some flexibility.
+With the government battling to get unemployment down from 10 percent, the OECD said France should go further and faster than recent labour market reforms allowing some flexibility.

-The organization also urged the government to remove regulatory barriers to competition in the gas and electricity distribution networks, which the Socialist government so far has shown little interest in doing.
+The organisation also urged the government to remove regulatory barriers to competition in the gas and electricity distribution networks, which the Socialist government so far has shown little interest in doing.

 (1 US dollar = 0.7801 euro)